 See all 1Password prices here >

-1Password does a great job of keeping your digital life safe while staying easy enough to use every day.
-It syncs your passwords and sensitive data across all devices, packs in plenty of smart features, and comes at a fair price.
+1Password does a solid job of keeping your digital life secure while staying easy to use every day.
+It syncs your passwords and sensitive info across all your devices, packs in clever features, and comes at a fair price — just $2.99/month when billed annually ($35.88/year).

-- ✅ Works across all major operating systems and popular browsers
+- ✅ Works across all major operating systems and browsers with near-perfect feature parity

 - ✅ Flexible plans for individuals, families, and businesses

-- ✅ Strong encryption plus a unique secret key for extra protection
+- ✅ Strong encryption plus the Secret Key for extra protection

 And if you want to check some of 1Password’s competitors first, here is the full list of our password manager content: